Planning your Southern Upland Way walk

 The bothies are either maintained by the Mountain Bothy Association or by the Southern Upland Way ranger services.
 Staying in one is easy – just turn up and let yourself in.
 You may have the place to yourself, or you may have to share.

 You’ll need a sleeping bag, cooking equipment and food.
 Each has an excellent water source but you’ll still want some way to purify water (a good, cheap option is the Traveltap by Drinksafe systems – see our video review.)
 None have toilets nor running water so you will need to be prepared.
-If you need some advice in that respect, there’s a handy book called How to Shit In The Woods.
 Bothies are normally marked on maps, either by name or just by “bothy”.

 The bothies (and their Ordnance Survey grid references as published on the official Southern Upland Way website) are:

 You may find references to Manquill bothy on some web pages, however this is now a private property, so keep on going to Poleskeoch.
-Minch Moor bothy, near Traquair is also no longer in operation as it has been demolished due to structural issues.
+Minch Moor bothy, near Traquair is also no longer in operation as it was demolished due to structural issues.

 If you’d like to know more about the Southern Upland Way’s bothies, along with a glimpse of what’s inside, have a look at our Bothies of the Southern Upland Way video.